-1. Fire safety objectives
+S1.
+Fire safety objectives

-1.1 The licensee shall implement the defence in depth principle to fire protection, providing measures to prevent fires from starting, to detect and extinguish quickly any fires that do start and to prevent the spread of fires and their effects in or to any area that may affect safety73.
+S1.1 The licensee shall implement the defence in depth principle to fire protection, providing measures to prevent fires from starting, to detect and extinguish quickly any fires that do start and to prevent the spread of fires and their effects in or to any area that may affect safety.72

-2. Basic design principles
+S2.
+Basic design principles

-- 2.1 SSCs important to safety shall be designed and located so as to minimize the frequency and the effects of fire and to maintain capability for shutdown, residual heat removal, confinement of radioactive material and monitoring of plant state during and after a fire event. - 2.2 Buildings that contain SSCs important to safety shall be suitably74, fire resistant. - 2.3 Buildings that contain equipment that is important to safety shall be subdivided into compartments that segregate such items from fire loads and segregate redundant safety systems from each other75.
-When a fire compartment approach is not practicable, fire cells shall be used76, providing a balance between passive and active means, as justified by fire hazard analysis. - 2.4 Buildings that contain radioactive materials that could cause radioactive releases in case of fire shall be designed to minimize such releases. - 2.5 Access and escape routes for fire fighting and operating personnel shall be available.
+- S2.1 SSCs important to safety shall be designed and located so as to minimize the frequency and the effects of fire and to maintain capability for shutdown, residual heat removal, confinement of radioactive material and monitoring of plant state during and after a fire event. - S2.2 Buildings that contain SSCs important to safety shall be suitably73 fire resistant. - S2.3 Buildings that contain equipment that is important to safety shall be subdivided into compartments that segregate such items from fire loads and segregate redundant or diverse trains of a safety system from each other.74 When a fire compartment approach is not practicable, fire cells shall be used75, providing a balance between passive and active means, as justified by fire hazard analysis. - S2.4 Buildings that contain radioactive materials that could cause radioactive releases in case of fire shall be designed to minimize such releases. - S2.5 Access and escape routes for fire fighting and operating personnel shall be available.